 Water temperature for a section is computed from the average speed of sound in water, as determined from the measurements made by all the good working paths in the section.
-The measurement is in 2E if the Sector Presented E = lick (M + i) is instability and in 2E if it is not to 2E.

 The result is in °F if the System Parameter English / Metric is set to "English", and in °C if it is set to "Metric".